 2. Check new plants

-Inspect any new plants coming into the garden or home for signs of pests or diseases, ideally before purchase.
-Keep new plants separately in an isolated part of the garden for a few weeks and monitor them to ensure they are problem-free before adding them to your plant collection.
+Be alert to plant health risks.
+Check new plants coming into the garden or home for signs of pests or diseases, ideally before purchase.
+Where possible, isolate new plants for several weeks to ensure they are problem-free before adding them to your collection.

-If you spot unusual symptoms, contact the supplier or RHS Gardening Advice.
+If you spot unusual symptoms, contact the supplier or, if you’re an RHS member, RHS Gardening Advice.

 3. Avoid bringing plant material back from abroad

-Resist the temptation to bring plants, seeds, flowers, fruit and vegetables back from abroad, as this is a common way in which new pests and diseases arrive in the UK.
+Please don’t bring plants, seeds, flowers, fruit and vegetables back from abroad, as this is a common way in which new plant health problems arrive in the UK.
+Bring back photos and plant names and source plants and seeds here in the UK.

 4. Encourage biodiversity in the garden

-Promoting wildlife-friendly practices in your garden will encourage a wider variety of beneficial organisms, including insects, fungi and bacteria, which will help you by reducing populations of unwelcome visitors.
+Promoting wildlife-friendly practices – growing a diversity of plant species, including native species, having log piles, water and wilder areas, where possible – in your garden will encourage a wider variety of beneficial organisms, including insects, fungi and bacteria, which will help you by reducing populations of unwelcome visitors.
+Let nature help you in your garden.

 5. Choose the right plant for the right place

 Consider your garden’s particular conditions when choosing plants, and try to choose species that will naturally thrive in those conditions.
-Stressed plants are more susceptible to plant health problems.
+Plants in the right growing conditions are more resilient and less susceptible to plant health problems.

 6. Keep your plants healthy